 Taking a blanket approach that minimalism is the ticket to freedom for everyone is not taking a high-level view, in my opinion.
 People are different, are in different stages of life, and respond differently to their environments.
 I’ve witnessed efforts to achieve minimalism that caused anxiety and depression.
 It can be distressing to give things up that you’ve worked hard for, that give you comfort, or that have been a part of your life for a long time.
 Guilt can creep in if our homes don’t live up to the calming and perfect minimalist spaces that taunt us on Pinterest and Instagram.

 Less clutter in our lives is certainly a good thing, but there needs to be more to it than just reducing.
-After all, we want to increase our lives – as in increased joy, relationships, health, giving, experiences and contribution.
+After all, we want increase in our lives – increased joy, relationships, health, giving, experiences, love and contribution.

-I suggest that a better word/philosophy/style to aspire to might be Essentialism.
+I suggest that a better word/philosophy/style to aspire to is Essentialism.

-Greg McKeown’s book Essentialism really hit home with me last year when I read it for the first time (and a couple more since then) and I’ve implemented it in my personal life, at work with my team and in my own small business.
-McKeown boils it down to this:
+Greg McKeown’s book Essentialism really hit home with me a couple of years ago when I read it for the first time, and I’ve implemented it in my personal life, at work and in my own small business.
+I even implement it at home and in client's homes in design.

 “Essentialism is not about how to get more things done; it’s about how to get the right things done.
 It’s about making the wisest possible investment of your time and energy.”